Monday Evening - Leaning Into ADHD: A Warm, Strengths-Based Path with Xanthe Parker

 Adults living with ADHD (diagnosed or self-identified)

-Anyone wanting a more creative and hopeful way to support ADHD brains
+Anyone looking for a more creative and hopeful way to navigate ADHD

 Things to bring/materials required: No equipment needed.
 Please come as you are